Quantum Thermodynamics, Entropy of the Universe, Free Energy, and the Second Law: Computational Quantum Simulations

 \section{Computational Quantum Simulations}

 Our quantum simulations model a system S and environment E which become entangled in the course of the dynamics of the universe SE.
 Here we outline the features of the model.
 More details are presented in Ref. \cite{polyadbath} where we found that the model universe evolves toward a thermal distribution with a temperature $T$.
+This is consistent with computational studies of thermodynamics in a variety of other models \cite{Gemmerarticle, Olshanni, Rigol, Belgians2}.

-The system consists of two linearly coupled harmonic oscillators; the environment E consists of a bath of levels with a degeneracy pattern devised to have a statistical mechanical temperature.
+Our system consists of two linearly coupled harmonic oscillators; the environment E consists of a bath of levels with a degeneracy pattern devised to have a statistical mechanical temperature.
 We choose a random coupling scheme between S and E. For the system S, we calculate the reduced density matrix from the time-evolving pure state of the SE universe.
-From these we obtain the free energy change $\Delta F_{sys}$ of the system and the entropy change $\Delta S_{univ}$ of the universe.
+From these we obtain the free energy change $\Delta F_{sys}$ of the system and the entropy change $\Delta S^Q_{univ}$ of the universe.